-Google Tells SEC Reporting On Mobile CPCs And Clicks Would Not Be Meaningful, Too Confusing
+Google To SEC: Reporting On Mobile CPCs And Clicks Would Not Be Meaningful, Too Confusing

 The average cost-per-click advertisers pay for Google ads has been declining year-over-year since the fourth quarter of 2011.
 The rise of mobile has long been seen as the driving force behind the declining average cost-per-click (CPC) — a glut of new ad inventory coupled with the fact that many advertisers often discount the value of mobile ads compared to those on desktops and tablets.